daniel-medina/quizar/README.md

-# Quizzar
+# Quizar

-Noted quizz generator; for teachers and their students.
+Noted quiz generator; for teachers and their students.

 ## How to use

 The software has 3 accessible pages, which are the followings :

-1. Quizz :
+1. Quiz :
    the user may choose a theme and be handled a quizz for which he will get a note once he validates the session.

 2. Management :